ramiy/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.1.1 =
+* Fix: Emails will now correctly be sent with the body, headline and subject you set, instead of the default.

+= 1.1.0 =
+* Enhancement: Added a new email that can be sent when a campaign has finished.
+* Fix: Localization with the .po/.mo files now works correctly.
+* Fix: Chrome 45 bug when clicking directly on suggested amount inputs is resolved.

 = 1.0.3 =
 * Improvement: Using `wp_list_pluck` instead of `array_column` for compatibility with versions of PHP prior to 5.5.